-• How does verse 2 describe this man's attitude toward God?

-• Despite his piety, what did Cornelius still need to do to be saved (see Peter's words in Acts 10:43)?
+- How does verse 2 describe this man's attitude toward God?
+He was devout and feared God. - Despite his piety, what did Cornelius still need to do to be saved (see Peter's words in Acts 10:43)?
+Believe on Jesus